wzalazar/meteor-file-status/README.md

 ```shell
 curl https://install.meteor.com | /bin/sh
 ```

+After that, clone the system

+```shell
+git clone git@github.com:wzalazar/meteor-file-status.git
+```

 This system requires grunt-file-status https://github.com/wzalazar/grunt-file-status

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

-```shell
-git clone git@github.com:wzalazar/meteor-file-status.git
-```

-Once the system has been installed, you have to install grunt-file-status

 ```shell
 npm install grunt-file-status --save-dev
 ```
 Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js